kf5i/k3ai-docs/contribute/build-plugins.md

 The **plugin\_template**  contains a starting point for contributors.

-In a nutshell, the **install** file is a bash file where you may store your logic, as reference below the template install file.
+In a nutshell, the **install** file is a bash file where you can store your logic.
+See the reference template install file below.

 ```bash
 #!/bin/bash